Unit 1: General Claim Submission Guidelines

 Delaware

-Delaware Insurance Regulation 1310, Standards for Prompt, Fair and Equitable Settlement of Claims for Health Care Services, requires that health insurers pay “clean claims” within thirty (30) days of receipt.
+Delaware Insurance Regulation 1310, Standards for Prompt, Fair and Equitable Settlement of Claims for Health Care Services, requires that health insurers pay “clean claims” within 30 days of receipt.
 A clean claim is defined as a paper or electronic claim submitted on the appropriate form which includes data for all relevant fields provided in the format called for by the form.
 The regulation affords an additional time period when more information is needed to adjudicate the claim.
 The 30-day requirement begins when Highmark Delaware receives a clean claim.

 West Virginia